tinted-theming/home/styling.md

 "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).*

-The accent colors for the default Base17 scheme were chosen to be pleasing and visualy distinctive, but scheme designers may chose whichever colours they desire, e.g. `base0B` (green in default) might be swapped for yellow.
-By default similar language constructs are grouped within a single color "slot".
-For example numbers (floats, integers, etc.) by default are grouped into slot `base09`.
+The eight accent colors for a Base17 scheme should strive to be pleasing and visualy distinctive.
+Designers may chose any accent colours they desire. _Slots in the palette should not correspond to any particular hue - nor is it advised that you use copy other schemes hue ordering._ This results in [sameness](#sameness).

+By default, similar language constructs are assigned to a single color "slot".
+For example literals (numbers, booleans, etc) by default are assigned to slot `base09`.

 Describing syntax highlighting can be tricky - please see [base16-vim](https://github.com/base16-project/base16-vim/) and [base16-emacs](https://github.com/base16-project/base16-emacs/) for some real-life examples.
 It should be noted that each editor will have it's own idiosyncrasies due to having different syntax highlighting engines.